Bock Baker

 Bock Baker had a very unusual major league career.
 In his first game with the Cleveland Blues on April 28, 1901, he gave up 23 hits and 6 walks in a start, leading to 13 runs and a loss.
 He was sold to the Philadelphia Athletics on May 1, when he gave up 6 hits and 6 walks in 6 innings, leading to another 11 runs, in his only game on May 13.
 That was the end of his career.

 There is some confusion as to who exactly this man was.
 He was confused with a number of other contemporary baseball players, including Del Baker, who later found fame as manager of the Detroit Tigers.
 They are obviously different persons.
-The birth date listed for him in most reference sources - July 17, 1878 - is most likely not his.
-It belongs to a man who was a janitor and undertaker in Buffalo, NY, who is described as "short and stout" on his World War I draft card.
+The birth date listed for him in most reference sources - July 17, 1878 - was also doubtful as it also belonged to a man who was a janitor and undertaker in Buffalo, NY, who is described as "short and stout" on his World War I draft card.
 One of the few things known about the pitcher Bock Baker is that he was a tall man, "another Amos Rusie" as contemporaries described him.

 Further Reading[edit]